Behind stir revival: Tikait’s tears, anti-national tag, terming Nishan Sahib as Khalistani flag

 FOLLOWING THE Red Fort incident, humiliation, demoralisation and defeat were writ large on the faces of not only the protesting farmers who have been braving the harsh cold for two months on Delhi borders, but also their supporters from different walks of life.
 Many detractors started saying they had been proven right, while calling it a move backed by Khalistanis.
 Meanwhile, Delhi and UP police started pressuring protesters sitting at the Delhi border to abandon their cause.
 Disheartened, many have started retreating from the protest site assuming that it is all over.

 The movement however, is very much alive.
 Mass mobilisation is ongoing in Punjab to send in reinforcements to Delhi, and the protest is expected to emerge even stronger than before.
-ANJU AGNIHOTRI CHABA explains how the movement took a new turn:
+The Indian Express explains how the movement took a new turn:

 What led to the mass mobilisation of protesters to Delhi after the demoralisation following the ‘Lal Qila’ incident?